p0nce/d-idioms/idioms/Leveraging TLS for a fast thread-safe singleton.md

 public:
     static FastSingleton get()
     {
-        // Since every thread has its own instanciated_ variable,
+        // Since every thread has its own instantiated_ variable,
-        // there is no need for synchronization here. if (!instanciated_)
+        // there is no need for synchronization here. if (!instantiated_)
         {
             synchronized (FastSingleton.classinfo)
             {